Crash of the Titans (Nintendo DS video game): Development and release

-The Nintendo DS version of Crash of the Titans was developed by Amaze Entertainment, who had previously developed the Nintendo DS versions of installments in the Spyro series, and published by Vivendi Games under its Sierra Entertainment label.
+The Nintendo DS version of Crash of the Titans was developed by Griptonite Games, a division of Amaze Entertainment, and published by Vivendi Games under its Sierra Entertainment label.
 Development was led by Eli Ford and Marc Hall, with Amaze's Mike Platteter and Radical Entertainment's Joe Selinske serving as producers.
-The development team sought to have the game reflect the flavor and story of the console version while playing to the platform's strengths by incorporating extensive use of the touchscreen and microphone into its gameplay.
-Connectivity to the Wii version was considered as a feature, but abandoned due to technical limitations and time constraints.
-The characters Crunch and Uka Uka, who appear in the console version, are absent from the Nintendo DS version.
 Kevin Chung was the lead artist, heading an art and animation team consisting of Platteter, Caleb Parrish, Jerry Vorhies, Nelson Brown, Bryan Fu, Sketch Ditty, and Nick Hamilton.
 The game was designed by Shawn Truesdell, Darrin Michelson, and Kami Neumiller; Truesdell and Neumiller also programmed the game alongside Platteter and Michael Humes.
 The music was composed by Nathaniel Papadakis, while the sound effects were designed by Matt Piersall and Jimi Barker.
 The voice acting for the Nintendo DS version, cast and directed by Eric Weiss, was recorded a few months after that of the console version and features a smaller pool of actors consisting of Jess Harnell, Lex Lang, Greg Eagles, Debi Derryberry, and Nolan North.

-The Nintendo DS version of Crash of the Titans was revealed alongside the console version in April 2007, and it was released in North America and Australia on October 25, 2007.
+Crash of the Titans was Griptonite's second traditional 3D platformer for the Nintendo DS.
+Although the game engine was robust and capable of meeting upcoming challenges, the project faced a constrained timeline, limiting opportunities for gameplay refinement.
+The "jacking" feature required the development team to divide their focus between this mechanic and core platforming elements.
+To streamline the process, team leadership opted to closely replicate the mechanics, movements, and animations from the original Crash Bandicoot games on the PlayStation.
+By using these games as a design template, the team aimed to ensure engaging gameplay while saving substantial development time.
+The team sought to have the game reflect the flavor and story of the console version while playing to the platform's strengths by incorporating extensive use of the touchscreen and microphone into its gameplay.
+Connectivity to the Wii version was considered as a feature, but abandoned due to technical limitations and time constraints.
+The characters Crunch and Uka Uka, who appear in the console version, are absent from the Nintendo DS version.
+The Nintendo DS version of Crash of the Titans was revealed alongside the console version in April 2007, and it was released in 2007 in North America on October 2, in Europe on October 19, and in Australia on October 25.